tech-writing/linksmith/README.md

 Thanks in advance for your efforts, we really appreciate any help or feedback.

+## Acknowledgements

+Kudos to [Brian Skinn], [Sviatoslav Sydorenko], [Chris Sewell], and all other lovely people around Sphinx and Read the Docs.

 ## Etymology

 > Anansi, or Ananse (/əˈnɑːnsi/ ə-NAHN-see) is an Akan folktale character